wdi-sf-jan-2014/notes/js_functions/js_functions.md

 #### Let's talk about arguments and parameters

 ```
-// when applied to a value referenceing an array this function
+// when applied to a value referencing an array this function
 // logs every element in the array to the console
 (function (array) {
   for (var i = 0; i < array.length; i++) {